alx-sch/miniRT/README.md

 ### Vectors
 A vector can be seen as a line that's giving us information about two things:
-- The direction it is pointing to
+- The direction it is pointing to.
-- How long it is
+- How long it is.

 A vector gets determined by its x,y,z coordinates, as in a coordinate system.
 <p align="center">